Continuing care retirement communities (CCRCs) — the continuum explained

 Planning for the End

-Some CCRCs have actual hospice care.
+Some CCRCs have actual hospice care on-site.
 Most partner with hospice organizations.
 When your parent is dying, either they receive hospice care in their nursing room or they move to a hospice unit if one exists.
-The goal shifts from managing disease to managing comfort and managing the process of dying.
+The goal shifts from managing disease to managing comfort and the process of dying.

 This should ideally be seamless.
 Your parent is already in the community.
 They already know staff.
 They have a relationship with their doctor or with the medical team.
 Hospice becomes an addition to what's already happening, not a dramatic change.

-Before your parent enters a CCRC, you should ask about their end-of-life care and their hospice relationships.
-Ask about their philosophy regarding comfort care, pain management, when they move away from curative care toward comfort care.
+Before your parent enters a CCRC, ask about their end-of-life care and their hospice relationships.
+Ask about their philosophy regarding comfort care, pain management, when they shift away from curative care toward comfort care.
 Ask what dying actually looks like in their facility.
-You want to know that when it's time, your parent is somewhere that prioritizes their comfort and their dignity, not just prolonging life.
+You want to know that when the time comes, your parent is somewhere that prioritizes their comfort and their dignity, not just prolonging life.

 The continuity that a CCRC offers is powerful if it works well.
-Your parent doesn't have to move and re-traumatize themselves multiple times.
-They don't have to adjust to new places and new staff.
+Your parent doesn't have to move and re-adjust to new environments multiple times.
+They don't have to learn new places and new staff.
 But CCRCs require significant financial commitment and the quality varies widely.
 Do thorough investigation before you commit.